frederic-perez/AmE-dictionary/data/idioms.md

 __a fig leaf__ Something used to hide an embarrassing or shameful problem.
 In the Bible, Adam and Eve used fig leaves to conceal their genitals after they became ashamed of their nakedness. _Gary used humor as a fig leaf to conceal the fact that he was struggling with depression._ _Seeking a “big leaf.”_
 __a fine line__ :two: A very narrow division between two deceptively similar things, one of which is worse than the other. _As a new parent, you learn that there’s a fine line between looking out for your child’s welfare and being overprotective._
 __a fine state of affairs__ :two: A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm. _Well, this is a fine state of affairs we’re in now.
 The client doesn’t like the job we’ve done, and they want it fixed in less than a week._
-__a fishbowl__ A place, situation, or environment in which one has little or no privacy.
-A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides.
+__a fishbowl__ :two: A place, situation, or environment in which one has little or no privacy.
+A reference to the (typically) spherical bowls in which pet fish are often kept, which can be seen into from all sides. _One of the prices of success for a pop star is having to live in a fishbowl under the scrutiny of the public eye._
 __a fool’s errand__
 __a fool’s game__
 __a free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient. _Allow me to give you a free bit of advice, my friend: don’t say something you’ll end up regretting later._
 __a front-row seat__
 __a game of musical chairs__ A situation in which people or things are moved, shuffled, or rearranged from one position to another. _After the boss resigned, it was a regular game of musical chairs in the company to figure out who would take over for whom._
 __a going concern__ :two::astonished: A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _The odds weren’t great setting up another café in town, but it has since become a going concern._ _He sold the cafe as a going concern._
-__a golden hello__ A sum of money paid to a new employee as a benefit for being recruited by a company.
+__a golden hello__ :two: A sum of money paid to a new employee as a benefit for being recruited by a company. _He had such an impressive résumé that he was offered a sizeable golden hello for joining the company._
 __a gong show__
 __a good scout__ An honest, affable, reliable, and trustworthy person. _Your dad’s a good scout, you know that?
 He’s helped me out of so many jams without even thinking twice._
 __a good turn__ :two: An action that is beneficial to another person in some way. _Angela did me a good turn by sharing her notes with me while I was out sick from school._